Taloflow/is-aws-down/README.md

-# Is Us East 1 down?
+# Is AWS Down?

-There is no good way to tell if US East 1 is down.
+There is no good way to tell if AWS is down.
 Current methods include asking around if others have issues or relying on Down Detector.

-A solution to find if AWS East 1 is working is to run sample applications in the region and report on their uptime.
-This repo contains source code for the sample applications we run to generate our [monitoring dashboard](https://www.taloflow.ai/is-aws-down/us-east-1)
+A potential simple solution to find if AWS is up, or having service degredation is run sample applications in the region and report on their uptime and latency.

+This repo contains source code for the sample applications we run to generate our [monitoring dashboard for US East 1](https://www.taloflow.ai/is-aws-down/us-east-1).
+We then monitor the uptime of these services either through the AWS API, or making a request to the service directly.

 ## Repo structure: